erikstricker/MosaicSim/README.md

 REPO_ROOT="$HOME/SpikeVarTykeVar/"

-pip install -r $REPO_ROOT/requirements.txt conda install -c bioconda mosdepth
+pip install -r $REPO_ROOT/requirements.txt
 ```
-Ensure to also load samtools >1.15.1 and bcftools
+Ensure to also load mosdepth>0.3.2 (for SpikeVar), samtools >1.15.1, and bcftools>1.19

 Once the requirements are installed, please install or load the following additional packages